 Over the years, Torre’s catching ability met with mixed reviews.
 In 1962 and 1963 with the Braves, Del Crandall was still around and Crandall was the “personal catcher” for Braves ace Warren Spahn.
 Although Torre won a Gold Glove in 1965, Bill James noted that there were other catchers more deserving of the honor.13 Whitey Herzog, never at a loss for words, was high on Joe’s managerial abilities, but noted that “Joe Torre was the worst catcher I ever saw.
 The fans in the center field bleachers knew his number better than the ones behind home plate did!”14

 During spring training in 1961, he got to play alongside his brother Frank for the first and only time as a professional.
-He started off the season with Louisville in the Class AAA American Association and was batting .342 with 24 RBIs in 27 games when the Braves brought him up to stay.
-Unfortunately, by that point Frank had been sent to the minors and was playing at Vancouver in the Pacific Coast League.
+Frank was playing with Louisville when Joe was with the Braves in 1960.
+Joe started off the 1961 season with Louisville in the Class AAA American Association and was batting .342 with 24 RBIs in 27 games when the Braves brought him up to stay.
+Frank spent the entire 1961 season with Vancouver in the Pacific Coast League.

 It was May 19, 1961 when Torre was summoned to his Louisville manager’s office.
 Crandall was injured with a sore throwing arm and Joe was to join the Braves on the road in Cincinnati.
 Joe’s minor-league days were over.
 He played both games of a doubleheader on May 21 and more than justified the call-up.
 In the first game, he led off the ninth inning with the Braves down 6-3 and slammed a Joey Jay pitch out of the park for his first major-league home run.
 The Braves went on to tie the score at 6-6, but lost the game 7-6 when the Reds pushed across a run in the bottom of the ninth.
 The Braves came back to win the nightcap, 3-2; Joe went 2-for-4 with a double.